Overview

 Ferragamo’s philosophy centres on combining comfort, craftsmanship and innovation.
 Salvatore Ferragamo, known as the ‘shoemaker to the stars,’ studied anatomy to design shoes that were as comfortable as they were beautiful.
 He invented the cork wedge, the invisible sandal and platform heels, and experimented with materials like raffia and fish skin when leather was scarce.
 The brand continues to honour this legacy, crafting footwear and accessories that blend artisanal techniques with modern technology.

-Ferragamo also values family continuity—after the founder’s death in 1960, his wife Wanda and their children expanded the company, and members of the Ferragamo family still play key roles.
-Sustainability initiatives include using more environmentally friendly materials and reducing waste.
+Ferragamo also values family continuity-after the founder’s death in 1960, his wife Wanda and their children expanded the company, and members of the Ferragamo family still play key roles.
 The house’s timeless designs and commitment to quality ensure that Ferragamo products endure as symbols of Italian elegance and ingenuity.
+Contradiction remains central, with opposing ideas held together rather than resolved.
+Material choice and construction are treated as part of the argument, not as secondary finishing touches.
+Ease, function or wearability remain part of the way those ideas are translated into dress.

 Disclaimer